-This is in response to a letter dated September 23, 1999, and a supplemental letter dated February 16, 2000, submitted by A's authorized representative requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of U.S. citizenship will not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+This is in response to a letter dated August 24, 2000, and a supplemental letter dated September 28, 2000, submitted by A's and A's authorized representative requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of U.S. lawful permanent residence did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
 The information submitted for consideration is substantially as set forth below.